The COVID-19 Pandemic and its Effect on Yacht Owners

 As with any crew illness or injury, if anyone is suspected to have, or has been diagnosed with, the virus, notice must be given immediately to the Crew Medical and Protection and Indemnity insurance carriers in accordance with the loss reporting conditions of your policies.

 Because of current conditions, owners and captains are making contingency plans and itinerary changes.
 Yachts that planned to travel to the Mediterranean have cancelled their trips and are making alternative arrangements.
 Some now expect to be in the Caribbean or on east coast of the US during hurricane season and are in need of an updated hurricane plan.
 Many owners are unable to use their yachts due to travel restrictions or because they don’t have the necessary crew.
 When looking to lay-up their vessel they find many yards are already at full capacity.

 As events evolve, it is important to notify your insurance advisor about your situation and plans so that your insurance program continues to meet your changing needs.
 Specialized risk management strategies are needed to protect yacht owners against various perils that are often overlooked.
 Working with an experienced insurance broker who understands the nuances and operations of yacht ownership will help protect against risks that can occur both in the water and on land.

-The Marsh Private Client Services (PCS) Yacht Team is here to answer insurance-related questions you may have.
+The Marsh McLennan Agency Private Client Services (MMA PCS) Yacht Team is here to answer insurance-related questions you may have.
 Contact us and a member of our team will be happy to assist.
-On behalf of all of Marsh PCS, we hope you stay safe in the months ahead.
+On behalf of all of MMA PCS, we hope you stay safe in the months ahead.